-Data Source: MAPA Travel Demand Model
+Data Source:MAPA Travel Demand ModelMethod of Scaling:Proportional

 Demand (Weight = 6)

 Population Density

 The density of population along a project's route is a good indicator of demand for a project and the potential for usage of a facility.
 MAPA will calculate the average population density within one-half (1/2) mile of a project corridor in ArcGIS using the population estimates utilized in MAPA's Land Use Activity Allocation Model.